 Developing a successful call center QA framework is paramount to improving customer experience and building brand loyalty.
 Contact center success and efficiency hinges on evaluating agent performance accurately and using that information to improve CX.

-Here are 5 ways to increase the efficiency and productivity of your contact center to streamline customer experience.
+Here are 5 ways to increase the efficiency and productivity of your contact center to streamline NPS and customer experience.

 1. Phone Traffic